Main Menu

 Not on View

-DescriptionAmphoriskos.
-Dark, perhaps yellow-green ground (appearing black), with opaque white and opaque yellow decoration.
-Broad inward-sloping rim-disk; tall cylindrical neck with slight upward taper; obtuse-angled shoulder; straight-sided ovoid body; convex pointed bottom; circular dark yellow-green pad-base, flat but uneven on its underside, with a rounded edge.
-Two vertical dark yellow-green s-shaped handles extend from the shoulder to the underside of the rim-disk, joined to the shoulder and lower neck and rising to just above the rim-disk.
-A marvered opaque white thread and a marvered opaque yellow thread attached at the edge of the rim-disk and wound spirally, at first in almost horizontal lines around the upper part of the neck, then tooled into a festoon pattern around the rest of the neck and shoulder, and finally tooled into a feather pattern over the entire body to the pad-base.
-Core-formed glass; trailed and applied decoration; applied handles and base.
+DescriptionThis unguent bottle (amphoriskos) is made from core-formed glass with a dark, possibly yellow-green ground that appears black.
+The vessel is decorated with marvered threads in opaque white and opaque yellow.
+It features a broad, inward-sloping rim-disk, a tall cylindrical neck that tapers slightly upward, an obtuse-angled shoulder, and a straight-sided ovoid body that ends in a convex pointed bottom.
+The circular pad-base, formed from the same dark yellow-green glass, is flat but uneven on its underside and has a rounded edge.
+Two vertical s-shaped handles of dark yellow-green glass extend from the shoulder to the underside of the rim-disk.
+These are joined to the shoulder and lower neck, rising to just above the rim-disk.
+Marvered opaque white and yellow threads are applied at the edge of the rim-disk and wound spirally in nearly horizontal lines around the upper neck.
+The threads are then tooled into a festoon pattern across the neck and shoulder, and into a feather pattern that continues over the body to the base.
+The vessel is core-formed, with trailed and applied decoration, including applied handles and base.

 Published ReferencesHayes, John W., Roman and Pre-Roman Glass in the Royal Ontario Museum, Toronto, 1975, pp. 18-19.